Allan H. Meltzer: Career

-He was born in 1928 Boston, Massachusetts.
-Meltzer received his A.B. and M.A. degrees from Duke University in 1948 and 1955, respectively.
+Meltzer was born in 1928 Boston, Massachusetts.
+He received his A.B. and M.A. degrees from Duke University in 1948 and 1955, respectively.
 He earned his Ph.D. degree from UCLA in 1958 under supervision of Karl Brunner.
 He became an associate professor at Carnegie Mellon the following year.

-Meltzer served, from 1973 to 1999, as the Chair of the Shadow Open Market Committee, a group of economists, academics, and bankers that met to critique the actions of the Federal Reserve's Federal Open Market Committee.
-He served as an Acting Member of the Council of Economic Advisors in 1988–89 at the end of the Ronald Reagan administration.
+From 1973 to 1999, Meltzer served as the Chair of the Shadow Open Market Committee, a group of economists, academics, and bankers that met to critique the actions of the Federal Reserve's Federal Open Market Committee.
+He served as an Acting Member of the Council of Economic Advisors in 1988–1989 at the end of the Ronald Reagan administration.
 He was a visiting scholar at the American Enterprise Institute.
 Meltzer was the first ever recipient of the AEI's Irving Kristol award in 2003.
-He was honored at the award dinner by President George W. Bush, who remarked "I know I'm not the featured speaker; I'm just a warm-up act for Allan Meltzer."
+He was honored at the award dinner by President George W. Bush, who remarked, "I know I'm not the featured speaker; I'm just a warm-up act for Allan Meltzer."

-Meltzer was the Chairman of the Congressionally-mandated International Financial Institution Advisory Commission, known as the Meltzer Commission.
-The Commission's majority report (2000) proposed changes to the operations of the International Monetary Fund and especially to those of the World Bank, which the majority recommended should withdraw from lending to "middle income countries".
-Four (out of 5) Commission members nominated by the then-minority Congressional Democrats filed a dissent from the majority's recommendations (Bergsten, Huber, Levinson and Torres), though one of the four (Huber) both voted for the majority report and joined the dissent.
+Meltzer was the Chairman of the Congressionally mandated International Financial Institution Advisory Commission, known as the Meltzer Commission.
+The commission's majority report (2000) proposed changes to the operations of the International Monetary Fund and especially to those of the World Bank, which the majority recommended should withdraw from lending to "middle income countries".
+The report's recommendations were not adopted by subsequent U.S. administrations of either party.
+Four out of the five Commission members nominated by the then-minority Congressional Democrats filed a dissent from the majority's recommendations (Fred Bergsten, Richard Huber, Jerome Levinson, and Esteban Torres), although one of the four (Huber) both voted for the majority report and joined the dissent.
 The official vote tally in favor was thus recorded as 8 to 3.
-Controversy over the majority's arguments and recommendations continued after the report's publication: critics, including David de Ferranti, a former Vice President at the World Bank, argued inter alia that the majority's report reflected ideological preconceptions rather than any demonstrated understanding of how the World Bank actually works, including the extensive complementarities between World Bank programs and private sector investment in developing countries.
-The Commission's report is defended by Meltzer's chief advisor Adam Lerrick and critiqued by de Ferranti in their respective chapters in an edited volume published by the Center for Global Development and fully accessible on the web.
-The report's recommendations were not adopted by subsequent U.S. administrations of either party.
+Controversy over the majority's arguments and recommendations continued after the report's publication: critics, including David de Ferranti, a former vice president at the World Bank, argued inter alia that the majority's report reflected ideological preconceptions rather than any demonstrated understanding of how the World Bank actually works, including the extensive complementarities between World Bank programs and private sector investment in developing countries.
+The commission's report is defended by Meltzer's chief advisor Adam Lerrick and critiqued by de Ferranti in their respective chapters in an edited volume published by the Center for Global Development and fully accessible on the web.